-2.3.17.
-The 2019 National Planning Policy Framework provides for Local Green Space designation.44 Such a designation can only be made by inclusion in a Local Plan or a Neighbourhood Plan, where the land is: (a) not extensive, is local in character and reasonably close to the community, and (b) because it is special for reasons including beauty, historical significance, recreational value or richness of wildlife.
-A small areas is worthy of designation under this category even though it's in the Conservation Area so already has a degree of protection.
-The track's hedgerows are also covered by the Hedgerow Regulations 1997.
+- 2.3.17.
+The July 2021 National Planning Policy Framework provides for Local Green Space designation.47 Such a designation can only be made by inclusion in a Local Plan or a Neighbourhood Plan, where the land is: (a) not extensive, is local in character and reasonably close to the community, and (b) because it is special for reasons including beauty, historical significance, recreational value or richness of wildlife. - 2.3.18.
+The pond and surrounding area next to the cricket pitch (Figures 17-19) is a small area that is worthy of designation under this category even though it is in the Conservation Area so already has a degree of protection.
+Adjacent hedgerows are also covered by the Hedgerow Regulations 1997.
+The pond is greatly overgrown with scrub.
+Some concrete blocks have been left there inappropriately.
+Consideration should be given to light-touch restoration of the pond, in conjunction with Norfolk Wildlife Trust (a Community Action).
+In the event that development proposals come forward on the local green space within the Plan period, they can be assessed on a case-by-case basis by the District Council48.
+In particular it will be able to make an informed judgement on the extent to which the proposal concerned demonstrates the 'very special circumstances' required by the policy.